This Fargo itinerary for families covers the perfect mix of quality time, fun activities, and plenty of things that will wear your kiddos out.

 Duration: 1.5 hours

 If you need to get your babies moving, head over to Courts Plus and take advantage of the seven levels of slides, climbing structures and never-ending obstacles.
-For less than the cost of a Starbucks coffee, you can sneakily wear off some of the seemingly inexhaustible energy children seem to conjure out of thin air.
 They even have a Pirate’s Playground designed for the tiniest of tots.

 3491 South University, Fargo | (701) 237-4805